TemariVirus/unperfect-tetris/README.md

 ```

 Produces a perfect clear solution for each input fumen.
 Outputs each solution
-as a new fumen, separated by newlines.
+to stdout as a new fumen, separated by newlines.

 #### Options